lambdacdm/lambdacdm/README.md

 ### Hi there 👋

-I'm Xiang Li.
+I'm Xiang Li 李想.
 Nice to meet you in github!

 See my personal website: https://lambdacdm.github.io/home